LiveTiles/Intranet.Hub.SampleConfigs/README.md

-# MatchPoint Hub
+# LiveTiles Intranet Hub
-This repo is about MatchPoint Hub.
+This repo is about LiveTiles Intranet Hub.

 ## Sample Configurations
-Here you can find and share sample configurations for MatchPoint Hub.
+Here you can find and share sample configurations for LiveTiles Intranet Hub.
 If you like to share a configuration just create a PR.

 ## Issues
-If you have a question regarding the usage or configuration of MatchPoint Hub you can open an issue.
+If you have a question regarding the usage or configuration of LiveTiles Intranet Hub you can open an issue.

 ## Documentation
-Visit https://docs.matchpoint365.com/docs/en/hub/overview/ for documentation about MatchPoint Hub.
+Visit https://docs.LiveTiles Intranet365.com/docs/en/hub/overview/ for documentation about LiveTiles Intranet Hub.
 In case you miss something in the documentation, please open an issue.